 - Tell me about your qualifications.

 I have a BA (Hons) in American Studies (Literature) (University of Kent 1977); a Postgrad Diploma in Journalism from City University (1978); CPE (1993); LPC (1994) and Cert Ed (University of Westminster 2006).
 I also have extensive professional and vocational experience in journalism, law and teaching.
 I have also studied the psychology of learning by myself, as a result of which my students are encouraged to achieve their full potential in a relaxed and enjoyable way.

 One to one tuition costs £50 per hour from year 1 upto and including year 6 SATs.

-11 plus and Common Entrance after the 11 plus exam costs £60 per hour.
+For 7 plus, 11 plus and Common Entrance exams after the 11 plus exam costs £60 per hour.
 GCSE and A level costs £60 per hour.